Sheffield Hallam University: Foundation and growth

 In 1843, as the industrial revolution gathered pace and Sheffield was on the verge of becoming the steel, tool and cutlery making capital of the world, the Sheffield School of Design was founded following lobbying by artist Benjamin Haydon.
 The day-to-day running was controlled by the local council, whilst the Board of Trade in London appointed the head.
 Tuition began in a 60x40ft rented room off Glossop Road.
 In 1850, the School of Design was renamed Sheffield School of Art.

 In 1905, the City of Sheffield Training College (later renamed Sheffield City College of Education) on Collegiate Crescent admitted its first 90 students.
 During the First World War, the Collegiate Hall was requisitioned by the War Office to create the 3rd Northern General Hospital, a facility for the Royal Army Medical Corps to treat military casualties.

 A new city centre campus was constructed during the 1960s.
 During construction, in February 1962, a tower crane on site collapsed during the Great Sheffield Gale.
 It crashed into the side of what would become the Owen Building, causing serious damage and setting back construction.
 In 1967, the Owen Building was completed.
 Built in a functional 1960s design, it has since been modernised and comprehensively renovated with an atrium linking it to four adjacent buildings.
 In 1969 the Sheffield School of Design merged with the city's College of Technology to form Sheffield Polytechnic.
 In 1976, Sheffield Polytechnic merged with the city's two teacher training colleges (Sheffield City College and Totley Hall College) and was renamed Sheffield City Polytechnic.

+From 1979 to 1988 students from Sheffield City Polytechnic were based at Wentworth Woodhouse, near Rotherham.
+Two departments, Physical Education and Geography and Environmental Studies, were based on site.
 In 1987 Sheffield City Polytechnic became a founding member of the Northern Consortium.